Ahrefs vs SEMrush: Which SEO Tool Should You Use?

 That said, the size of the index is only ONE factor to consider.

-If you can find everything you need without needing to click 57 times, that’s a HUGE win.
+If you can find everything you need without needing to click a bunch of times, that’s a huge win.
 Link building is time-consuming enough.
 You don’t want it to take even longer because your tool is hard to use.

-For example, I LOVE the fact that Ahrefs shows you a sneak preview of the text that appears around each backlink.
+For example, I like the fact that Ahrefs shows you a sneak preview of the text that appears around each backlink.

 This makes it easy to see WHY people are linking to a specific page.

-I personally find Ahrefs much easier to use overall for link stuff.
+However, I personally find Ahrefs easier to use overall for link stuff.
 It takes fewer clicks to see a page’s best links.
 The pages that have the most links.
 And more.

 This was another tough one.
-But I have to say when it comes to backlink features, SEMrush and Ahrefs are tied.
-SEMrush’s newly-expanded index is great.
+But I have to say when it comes to backlink features, Semrush and Ahrefs are tied.
+Semrush’s newly-expanded index is great.
 And the UI has come a long way.
-But when I want to analyze a site’s link profile, I still find myself opening up a new tab and firing up Ahrefs (mostly because it’s got a GREAT UI).
+But when I want to analyze a site’s link profile, I find the Ahrefs UI a little easier to use.

 Which Tool Has The Best Technical SEO Site Audit Feature?